 D2.20(b) provides a concession (under specified criteria) for small buildings or parts of buildings.
 The reason for allowing a door to swing against the direction of travel in such buildings is because the number of people likely to use the door will probably be low.
 This in turn minimises the risk caused by delays induced by opening a door towards the person attempting to gain egress.
 D2.20(b)(i) requires these doors that swing against the direction of egress to be fitted with a device for holding the door in the open position.
 D2.20(b)(i) does not require the door to be fixed in the open position at all times that the building is legally occupied.
 Although this may be desirable, because of climatic conditions, the weather conditions on a particular day, or for security reasons it may not be possible or desirable for the occupants.

-Hindrance-D2.20(c)

-Under D2.20(c), swinging doors must not hamper occupants evacuating.
+Hindrance-D2.20(c) Under D2.20(c), swinging doors must not hamper occupants evacuating.
+Figure D2.20 Illustration of door to a fire-isolated stairway complying with D2.20(a)

 D2.21 Operation of latch

+Intent

 To minimise the risk that evacuation will be delayed by the operation of a door latch.

+Application

 D2.21 applies to all doors: